Coumas90/tupa-hub-connect/docs/DEPLOY.md

 - Fudo POS: API URL + API Key
 - Bistrosoft: API URL + Authentication credentials
 - Odoo: Server URL + Database + Username + Password

+### Adding New Environments

+To introduce a new deployment environment:

+1. Create `src/lib/config/config.<env>.ts` with the Supabase parameters and feature flags for that environment.
+2. Update `src/lib/config/index.ts` to include the new entry in `CONFIG_MAP`.
+3. Build or preview using the mode flag: `vite build --mode <env>` or `vite preview --mode <env>`.

 ## 🏗️ Deployment Process